Neuroflux-AI/neuroflux/README.md

 Neuroflux is a multimodal Grad-CAM-enhanced U-Net-based deep learning model for Glioblastoma Multiforme segmentation

 ### Running the Neuroflux Library
 Neuroflux is available as a public Python package as part of the Python Package Index!
 See instructions to use Neuroflux [here](https://pypi.org/project/neuroflux/).
-After uploading an MRI scan, the model will generate segmented images and Grad-CAM heatmaps showing the areas of the brain where the model is focusing, showing areas of tumor damage.
+After uploading an MRI or CT scan, the model will generate segmented images and Grad-CAM heatmaps showing the areas of the brain where the model is focusing, showing areas of tumor damage.

-### Model Evaluation on the Test Set
+### MRI Model Evaluation on the Test Set
 1. Pixelwise Accuracy: 0.99
 2. MeanIOU: 0.7067
 3. Dice coefficient: 0.5332